Olanzapine: Research

 Olanzapine may be useful in promoting weight gain in underweight adult outpatients with anorexia nervosa.
 However, no improvement in psychological symptoms was noted.
 It has also been shown to be helpful in the management of cancer-related anorexia.

+Olanazapine may be used to treat cannabinoid hyperemesis syndrome.
+It has a high success rate comparable to haloperidol.

 Olanzapine has been shown to help address a range of anxiety and depressive symptoms in individuals with schizophrenia and schizoaffective disorders, and has since been used in the treatment of a range of mood and anxiety disorders.
 Olanzapine is no less effective than lithium or valproate and more effective than placebo in treating bipolar disorder.
 It has also been used for Tourette syndrome and stuttering.

 Olanzapine has been studied for the treatment of hyperactivity, aggressive behavior, and repetitive behaviors in autism.

 Olanzapine is frequently prescribed off-label for the treatment of insomnia, including difficulty falling asleep and staying asleep, even though such use is not recommended.
 The daytime sedation experienced with olanzapine is generally comparable to quetiapine and lurasidone, which is a frequent complaint in clinical trials.
 In some cases, the sedation due to olanzapine impaired the ability of people to wake up at a consistent time every day.
 Some evidence of efficacy for treating insomnia is seen; however, side effects such as dyslipidemia and neutropenia, which may be observed even at low doses, outweigh any potential benefits for insomnia that are not due to an underlying mental health condition, and which can be treated effectively with FDA approved Z-drugs that do not present with the severe cardiometabolic adverse effects of antipsychotics and who present with very little to no potential for addiction compared with benzodiazepines.